JumpTheShark/JS_MiMiC_Architecture/README.md

 ##### Using a library

-As it was told earlier, using library (and oter external function set) functions directly in modules that not created only for library function not recommended and perhaps will be forbidden in future releases.
+As it was told earlier, using library (and other external function set) functions directly in modules that not created only for library function not recommended and perhaps will be forbidden in future releases.

 For now it is recommended to create modules as an adapters for each library function and use a respective executive task instead of library calling.
 Why is it a better choice?
 At first, this way enables to track statistic of library callings.
 At second, it gives you an option to change the library function module during the CU working, i.e not restarting the program or swap all function-using modules to replace any of library functions to another implementation of another library.